ministryofjustice/cloud-platform/architecture-decision-record/025-Domain-names.md

 Cloud Platform supports for the configuration of custom domains - see guidance: [Using a custom domain](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/custom-domain-cert.html#using-a-custom-domain)

+## Cloud Platform owned app domains e.g. cloud-platform-reports

+### Non-cluster specific domains

+**Existing decision**: reports.cloud-platform.service.justice.gov.uk

+### Cluster-specific domains

+**Decision:**   live:   *.prod.cloud-platform.service.justice.gov.uk
+                live-2: *.non-prod.cloud-platform.service.justice.gov.uk

+### Reasoning

+Removal of `.live` - there is an issue with using a specific cluster name such as `live`.
+The cluster name is irrelevant and confusing in this name.
+Changes to these domains due to a change in the name of a cluster creates confusion and unnecessarily changes for users.
+With an alias (instead if cluster name), Cloud-Platform applications can move clusters without requiring a domain name change.
+So we deprecate it and remove the `.live` from their domain names.

 ## Cluster-specific domains during migration

 **Decision**: *.apps.live.cloud-platform.services.justice.gov.uk for use around migrations